CTEC3905-2022/lecture-slides/js.md

 ## Javascript **is nothing to do with** Java

-- The *LiveScript* scripting language was added to Netscape Navigator in 1995.
+- The *LiveScript*/*Mocha* scripting language was added to Netscape Navigator in 1995.
 - It was renamed to **Javascript** to sound a bit like Java, as a marketing ploy.

 > ### "*Java* is to *JavaScript* as *car* is to *carpet*" - Chris Heilmann